Jacqueline-Esbri/MechaCar_Statistical_Analysis/README.md

 ### Null or Alternative Hypothesis

-$H_{0}$: Mechacar prototypes' city and highway fuel efficiency is similar to the competitor's vehicle in the same class.
+Null Hypothesis: Mechacar prototypes' city and highway fuel efficiency is similar to the competitor's vehicle in the same class.
-$h_{a}$: MechaCar prototypes' average city and highway fuel efficiency is statistically above or below the competitor's vehicles.
+Alternative Hypothesis: MechaCar prototypes' average city and highway fuel efficiency is statistically above or below the competitor's vehicles.

 ### Statistical Test Used for Hypothesis